Justice Department shutters China Initiative, launches broader strategy to counter nation-state threats

 “It’s important to end that perception,” Olsen, who undertook a review of the program in November at the direction of Attorney General Merrick Garland, said in remarks to reporters before the speech.
 “By picking one country, what the China Initiative did is it created in some ways a bit of a myopic approach, which I don’t think really reflects the nature of the threat landscape.”

-The initiative is intended to counter a rising tide of Chinese economic espionage, cybertheft and influence operations.
+The initiative, unveiled in 2018 to great fanfare, was intended to counter a rising tide of Chinese economic espionage, cybertheft and influence operations.
 Some lawmakers and civil liberties groups have criticized the prosecution of academics — often of Chinese descent — who allegedly did not disclose ties to Chinese institutions while applying for federal grants.
 Their complaints, including that the department was engaging in racial profiling, took on added urgency as some cases failed and as anti-Asian hate incidents mounted within the United States.

 On Wednesday, Olsen stressed that the national security threat posed by the Chinese government remains as great as ever.
 But he also made clear that other countries pose similar challenges.